NEW: Suspect is "out in those woods right now," Pennsylvania governor says

 Up to 400 law enforcement officers are searching for Frein, including members of the FBI, the U.S. Marshals Service and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-They are combing about 200 to 250 square miles of wooded area not far from Frein's family home in Canadensis -- about 20 miles from where Frein alleged shot state police officers.
+They are combing about 200 to 250 square miles of wooded area not far from Frein’s family home in Canadensis, Pennsylvania, about 20 miles from where Frein allegedly shot the police officers.

 Hunters should avoid the thick woods, authorities have said.